Luminarada80/scBONITA2/README.md

 ## Setup:

-### Cloning repository
+### Cloning the scBONITA2 repository
-Go the the directory where you want to install this project and enter
+In your terminal, navigate to the directory where you want to install this project and enter
 ```bash
 git clone https://github.com/Luminarada80/scBONITA2.git
 ```